-Our connection with Zapier is currently in Beta, but you'll be able to find it by searching for Pico in the list of available apps within Zapier.
+You'll be able to find us by searching for Pico in the list of available apps within Zapier.

 If this is your first time creating a Zap with Pico, you’ll need to connect your account using the credentials we provide.
 You can generate your credentials by navigating to the Apps section of your Pico Dashboard.
 In order to do so, click the Apps icon on the navbar located on the left side of your screen.

-Find Zapier on the Apps page and click Install.
+Find Zapier on the Store page under "Automation" and click Install.

 A modal will appear as the result of this action.
 If you have credentials already, they will be listed in to copy.
 If not, generate an API key using the button that appears instead.